 If this the case for you, you may have another option.

 Serious waist trainers know that one way to get in more hours is through sleeping with a waist trainer on.
-It might sound odd, but there are several reasons you might want to try it:
+Maybe you're wondering, can you sleep in a waist trainer?
+The answer is yes, and there are several reasons you might want to try it:

 - You are serious about waist training and want have a waist trainer on as much as possible.
 While we don’t recommend an around-the-clock waist training schedule, overnight can be a convenient opportunity to get in more hours.